FirebaseExtended/bolt/docs/language.md

 write() { this.user == auth.uid }
 ```

+# Identifiers

+Identifiers in expressions, property names, and path captured parts, must begin with one of
+alphabetic, _ or $ characters and can contain any alphabetic, numeric, _ or $.

 # Expressions

 Rule expressions are a subset of JavaScript expressions, and include:

   - Unary operators: - (minus), ! (boolean negation)
   - Binary operators: +, -, *, /, %
+  - String constants can be expressed using single or double quotes and can
+    include Hex escape characters (\xXX), Unicode escape characters (\uXXXX)
+    or special escape characters \b, \f, \n, \r, or \t.

 # Global variables